Electric Sugar Refining Company: Afterward

 It was not easy to arrest the Milan family in their own hometown.
 It took careful orchestration of Cotterill and Washtenaw sheriff's deputies to pull it off.
 First, they had to wait for William Howard to return to Milan from his hide-out in Canada.
 Then they served Olive and her family with legal papers during the day on February 16, 1889.
 The papers had to do with seizing their homes and cash, but nothing about criminal charges.
-That afternoon, Cotteril made a big showing of the fact that he was taking the train to New York, as if he had given up on arresting Olive or her family.
+That afternoon, Cotterill made a big showing of the fact that he was taking the train to New York, as if he had given up on arresting Olive or her family.

 On the evening of Feb.
 16, Olive was at her fancy new home on County Street with her mother, step-father, along with her shirt-tail cousins George and Gus Halstead.
 Sheriff's deputies sneaked up on them at night and arrested the whole lot, transporting them in wagons or carriages to a jail in Ann Arbor.

 The defendants were able to throw in some legal arguments to delay their extradition to New York.
 From their jail cells in Ann Arbor, they tried to argue to the Michigan Governor that extradition would violate their rights.
 Eventually they were taken to a train and taken to New York where they were put behind bars.

 In February 1889, Olive Friend, her parents, and two others connected with them were arrested and brought back to New York.
 Olive Friend's stepfather, William Howard, was convicted to nine years and eight months of hard labor in Sing Sing Prison.
 Olive and her mother pleaded guilty to grand larceny in late 1889, and were sentenced to time served.
 The two returned to Milan, where Olive had built a grand house for herself and another one for her mother.

 In 1892, Cotterill and other officers of the Electric Sugar Refining Company sued Olive Friend in an attempt to recover some of the $196,000 they claimed had been paid to the Friends by the company.
 The defense, however, argued that Cotterill and others in the company must have known of the fraud well before the company collapsed.
 The jury verdict apparently agreed, and rendered a verdict of no cause for action.